 Google had to call off its race to the moon as it noticed that no team would be able to complete the mission within the March 31 deadline.
 The teams from Japan, Israel, and the USA will nonetheless go for the mission moon.

 In 2001 when Google’s Lunar Xprize was introduced, enthusiastic explorers had been hard to come by.
 It did do so eventually, revealing would-be explorers, although none yet ran for the $20 million prize.
 Rather, the inspiration that the company wanted to bring in has been seeing its success recently.

 The other two teams have planned around business opportunities that include building lunar infrastructure, ferrying supplies to the moon, extracting minerals from its soil, and more.
-The American Astrobotic Technology and Japanese Ispace are aiming to make money by hauling scientific pieces of equipment as well as commercial goods to the moon.
+The American Astrobotic Technology and Japanese Ispace aim to make money by hauling scientific pieces of equipment and commercial goods to the moon.

-Governments, on the other hand, are concerned about the moon after years now.
+Governments, on the other hand, have been concerned about the moon for years now.
 US President Trump requested about $900 million of funding for NASA missions to the moon, and this also includes building a space station within the orbit by mid-2020s.
-China has planned to explore the dark side of the moon that’s yet to be explored and radio signals can’t be received from.
+China has planned to explore the dark side of the moon that’s yet to be explored, and radio signals can’t be received from.

 Stay tuned with us for more updates on science and technology.